Samuels' Cave

 Samuels' Cave, also known as Brown's Cave, Pictured Cave, or Mystery Cave, is a prehistoric, naturally formed rock shelter located in La Crosse County, Wisconsin.
 The cave contains petroglyphs and pictographs from the Native Americans who lived in the area.
 It was listed on the National Register of Historic Places in 1991.

-The cave is a 30 foot deep hole in the sandstone, discovered in 1878 by 18-year-old Frank Samuel while trapping raccoons.
+The cave is a 30 foot deep hole in the sandstone, discovered by 18-year-old Frank Samuel while trapping raccoons in 1878.
 He squeezed into a hole that an animal had dug in a bank and emerged into a dark cavity.
-On the walls the young coon-hunter found simple images left by people before him.
+On the walls, the young coon-hunter found simple images left by people before him.
 That winter some local boys built fires inside their secret cave and carved their own names on the walls.

 The following summer the Rev. Edward Brown visited Samuels' cave.
 He traced the carvings and persuaded Frank's father to open the mouth of the cave and protect the interior.
-Brown reported the finding to the State Geologist and the State Historical Society, and they sent antiquarian archaeologist John Rice to direct excavation of the floor.
+Brown reported the finding to the State Geologist and the State Historical Society, and they sent antiquarian archaeologist John Rice to direct the excavation of the floor.
 They uncovered four layers of ashes separated by layers of clean sand ten to fourteen inches thick.
 The second layer contained sherds of pottery made from clay and ground shells.
 The third layer contained more elaborate pottery, bivalve shells, and a bone tool.
 Brown and Rice interpreted the layers as four occupations of the cave with long intervals of vacancy between.
 When the rock shelter was occupied, its mouth had been fifteen feet wide, but a landslide had sealed it until the animal burrowed through.
 Based on trees growing on the landslide, Brown and Rice estimated the landslide had occurred at least 150 years before.
 Modern archeologists recognize the shell-tempered pottery that Brown described as a hallmark of the Oneota people, so at least some of the artwork was probably produced by them, which places it from 1300 to 1625 A.D.